 LCD's produce their image by having a film that when a current runs through the pixel, it turns on that shade of color.
 The problem with the LCD film is that this color can only be accurately represented when viewed straight on.
 The further away from a perpendicular viewing angle, the color will tend to wash out.
 The LCD monitors are generally rated for their visible viewing angle for both horizontal and vertical.
 This is rated in degrees and is the arc of a semicircle whose center is at the perpendicular to the screen.
 A theoretical viewing angle of 180 degrees would mean that it is fully visible from any angle in front of the screen.
 A higher viewing angle is preferred over a lower angle unless you happen to want some security with your screen.
 Note that the viewing angles still may not translate fully to a good quality image but one that is viewable.

 Most LCD panels have an analog and a digital connector on them.
 The analog connector is the VGA or DSUB-15.
 HDMI is now the most common digital connector thanks to its adoption in HDTVs.
-DVI was previously the most popular computer digital interface but is starting to not be found on many newer desktops and laptops.
+DVI was previously the most popular computer digital interface but is starting to be dropped from many desktops and almost never found on laptops.
 DisplayPort and its mini version are now becoming more popular for high end graphics displays.
 Thunderbolt is Apple and Intel's new connector that is fully compatible with the DisplayPort standards but can also carry other data as well.
 Check to see what type of connector your video card can use before buying a monitor to ensure you get a compatible monitor.
 You still may be able to use a monitor with a different connector than your video card by using adapters but they can get fairly expensive.
-Some monitors may also come with home theater connectors including component, composite and S-video.
+Some monitors may also come with home theater connectors including component, composite and S-video but this again is becoming extremely uncommon due to HDMI's ubiquity.

 Refresh Rates And 3D Displays